 Know that CorpNet is here as a resource, too!
-We can help you with business name searches and trademark searches to explore if the name you wish to use is available.
+We can help you with business name searches to explore if the name you wish to use is available.
 And, after you’ve gotten expert guidance from your lawyer and tax advisor, we can handle all your essential filings to get your DBA or LLC up and running.

 Choosing a business structure can be a tough decision for the new business owner.
 CorpNet wants to make the process easier.